Skip to main page content

 Accommodation options

-There are many options in Montreal and we listed a few here for you (more to come).
+There are many options in Montreal.
+We listed a few ideas here for you, but please note that there are more to come!
 When looking at prices, make sure to put your travelling dates in, since August is high season and the prices will vary a lot!
+Please also note that taxes (Lodging tax 3.5% | GST 5% | QST 9.975%) will be charged at the time of payment.

 More affordable options: